da5nsy/ReproducibleResearch/episodes/whydoesRRmatter.md

 #### The Reproducibility Project: Cancer Biology

 The Reproducibility Project: Cancer Biology was an 8-year effort to replicate experiments from high-impact cancer biology papers published between 2010 and 2012.
 The project was a collaboration between the Center of Open Science and Science Exchange.

 When preparing replications of 193 experiments from 53 papers there were a number of challenges that affected the project.

  - 2% of experiments had open data

  - ***0% of protocols completely described***

  - 32% of experiments, the original authors were not helpful or unresponsive

  - 41% of experiments, the original authors were very helpful

- We will talk about describing protocols later in the course.

 ::::::::::::::::::::::::::::::::::::::::::::::: instructor